Las Vegas casino magnate, U.S. Republican donor Sheldon Adelson dies

 “I know that a lot of people think that guys like me succeed by stepping on the broken backs of employees and other people, but they don’t understand that we, too, have philosophies and ideals that we adhere to very scrupulously,” Adelson said at a Las Vegas event in 2008, according to the New Yorker magazine.

-His empire in the United States, Macau and Singapore was exemplified by the Venetian resort casino in Las Vegas, which boasted replicas of landmarks from Venice, Italy, like canals, the Rialto Bridge and the bell tower of St. Mark’s Basilica.
+His empire in the United States, Macau and Singapore was exemplified by the Venetian resort casino in Las Vegas, which boasted replicas of canals and other landmarks from Venice, Italy.
 He filled his gambling hubs with trendy restaurants and shops, making them luxury destinations for business travelers and tourists alike.

-Naftali Bennett, a former Israeli defense minister and currently head of the far-right Yamina party, said on Twitter that Adelson, was “a Jewish patriot who will be remembered for eternity in Israel.”
+Adelson moved quickly when China opened up Macau’s gambling sector to foreign operators in 2001, building a casino resort and convention center and ushering in an era of staggering growth.
+That activity, however, embroiled him in a number of lawsuits and investigations.

-U.S. Senate Majority Leader Mitch McConnell said, “Our nation lost a remarkable American with the passing of my friend Sheldon Adelson.”
+Analysts said the company is poised for further success under Rob Goldstein, who will now head the operation.

-Reporting by Will Dunham, Doina Chiacu, Steve Holland; editing by Louise Heavens and Howard Goller
+Reporting by Will Dunham, Andy Sullivan, Andrea Shalal, Rachit Vats, Farah Master, Helen Coster, Doina Chiacu and Steve Holland; Editing by Louise Heavens and Howard Goller

 Our Standards: The Thomson Reuters Trust Principles.